 This in turn helps lower the cost for the renter because the home is more energy efficient.

-Today Atwell owns 15 rentals.
+At time of writing, Atwell owns 15 rentals.
 His initial goal is to own 24 properties over the next few years.
 Each house will ideally yield $500 of monthly passive income for all of his expenses.
 This would equate to $12,000 of monthly passive income, which would be enough to grow into new markets.
-Long-term, Atwell wants to branch out into incorporating multifamily models.
+In the long term, Atwell wants to branch out into incorporating multifamily models.

 This article originally appeared on Zing! by Quicken Loans.